neondatabase/website/content/docs/functions/math-random.md

 SELECT * FROM dice_rolls;
 ```

 This simulates 5 players each rolling two dice, with random values between 1 and 6 for each die.
+Notice how we can now use the simpler `random(1, 6)` syntax instead of the more complex `1 + floor(random() * 6)::INTEGER` typically used in earlier versions of Postgres.

 ```text
  roll_id | player_name | die1 | die2 | total